Adriano Moraes (fighter): Third title reign

 The pair met in a trilogy match at ONE Championship: Hero's Ascent on January 25, 2019.
 Moraes re-captured the championship via unanimous decision.

 As the first bout of his new four-fight, two-year contract, Adriano Moraes was scheduled to defend his title against ONE Flyweight World Grand Prix Champion and former UFC Flyweight Champion Demetrious Johnson at ONE Championship: Reign of Dynasties on April 11, 2020.
 The fight was postponed due to the COVID-19 pandemic.

 After being delayed, Moraes defended his title against Johnson at ONE on TNT 1 on April 7, 2021.
-The event was held at the Singapore Indoor Stadium in Kallang, Singapore and will be broadcast on TNT during US prime time.
-Moraes won the bout via TKO in round two.
+The event was held at the Singapore Indoor Stadium in Kallang, Singapore and was broadcast on TNT during US prime time.
+Moraes won the bout via KO (knee) in round two.
+Due to Johnson being in a grounded position when he was hit, it would have counted as an illegal strike (and thus, would have resulted in a disqualification win for Johnson) if the fight had been held in the U.S.; however, the fight was held in Asia where such strikes are legal.

 Moraes next defended his title against Yuya Wakamatsu at ONE: X on March 6, 2022.
 He won the fight via a guillotine choke submission in the third round.

 Moraes made the third title defense of his third title reign against Demetrious Johnson at ONE on Prime Video 1 on August 27, 2022.
-He lost the bout via KO due to a flying knee in the fourth round.
+He lost the fight and the title via KO due to a flying knee in the fourth round.

+Post-championship

-The trilogy bout between Moraes and Johnson for the ONE Flyweight World Championship is scheduled on May 5, 2023, at ONE Fight Night 10.
+The trilogy bout between Moraes and Johnson for the ONE Flyweight World Championship was held on May 5, 2023, at ONE Fight Night 10.
+Moraes lost the bout by unanimous decision.

-Legal issues

-In late 2021 news surfaced that Moraes's managers, Alex Davis and Samir Nadaf, had filed a lawsuit against him for breach of contract.
-The managers claim that Moraes unilaterally terminated their contract and has approximately $113,000 USD worth of unpaid provisions from fighter salaries and sponsorships.
+Moraes faced Danny Kingad in a rematch on November 9, 2024, at ONE 169.
+He won the fight via guillotine choke in round two.

+Moraes faced Yuya Wakamatsu in a rematch, for the vacant ONE Flyweight World Championship on March 23, 2025, at ONE 172.
+He lost the fight via technical knockout in round one.